 Rhodiola rosea – Promotes feelings of well being, supports healthy stress levels, supports immune system health, supports cognitive function, promotes healthy oxidation and inflammation levels

-Rhodiola rosea is a medicinal plant with proven adaptogenic properties that strengthens the nervous system and relieves symptoms of stress and fatigue, but also have been documented with immunostimulating activity.
+Rhodiola Rosea is a medicinal plant with proven adaptogenic properties that strengthens the nervous system and relieves symptoms of stress and fatigue but also have been documented with immunostimulating activity.
 It stimulates all the cell lines of the immune system.
-Rhodiola has been used for centuries in traditional medicine in Russia and the Scandinavian countries, and was first mentioned in 77 when a Greek doctor mentioned its use.
-While rhodiola is known to contain three major bioactive constituents, salidroside, rosavin and tyrosol, recent findings report that tyrosol and salidroside are potent immune boosters and antimicrobial compounds.
+Rhodiola has been used for centuries in traditional medicine in Russia and the Scandinavian countries and was first mentioned in 77 when a Greek doctor mentioned its use.
+While Rhodiola is known to contain three major bioactive constituents, salidroside, rosavin, and tyrosol, recent findings report that tyrosol and salidroside are potent immune boosters and antimicrobial compounds.

-salidroside and tyrosol effects on immune system
+salidroside and tyrosol effects on the immune system

 Tyrosol, on the other hand, directly takes care of pathogens by inhibiting hemolysis.
 Hemolysis is the destruction of red blood cells that pathogens use to spread and damage our bodies.
 By inhibiting hemolysis, tyrosol can prevent the spread of pathogens and the damage they can cause.
-Furthermore, tyrosol appears to be able to shut down ATP synthase of bacteria.
+Furthermore, tyrosol appears to be able to shut down the ATP synthase of bacteria.
 ATP is one of the main energy molecules that are used by bacteria and thus, shutting it down will kill the bacteria and slow down their spread.

-Taken together in extract, Salidrosides and Tyrosol will boost your immune system whilst also defending us from threats to our immune system.
-This should make it one of the best daily immune system supplements for prevention of the signals of low immune system function.
+Taken together in the extract, Salidrosides and Tyrosol will boost your immune system whilst also defending us from threats to our immune system.
+This should make it one of the best daily immune system supplements for the prevention of the signals of low immune system function.
 Don’t forget that you will also benefit from mood enhancement, stress reduction, and endurance enhancement.

-Rhodiola rosea dropper bottle solution for purchase at Nootropics Depot
+Rhodiola Rosea dropper bottle solution for purchase at Nootropics Depot

 Palmitoylethanolamide | PEA